bitquery/explorer/README.md

 [Bitquery Widgets](https://github.com/bitquery/widgets) as user interface components.
 The backend is supplied by the GraphQL interface.

+## Vision

+We are building blockchain explorer.
+In most extent, all blockchain explorers are similar - they all shows blocks, transactions, operations, coin transfers and other technical information of the blockchain state.
+Almost all of them are specific for the blockchain protocol, in rare cases explorer covers blockchain networks with different protocols.

+Why are we building just one more blockchain explorer?
+We believe, that it will give access to much larger amount of valuable information, in the manner, that was not possible before.
+There are many layers of data in a blockchain, as network, block, transaction, transfer, operation, address and others, depending on protocol.
+Technically giving access to all of them seems sufficient, but it is not.
+To see the full picture, you need to look on information, gathered from several of these layers in combination.
+Analytical capabilities are the key to our approach.

+We use multi-dimensional (OLAP) analytical database to display most of the information in explorer.
+This gives us capability to aggregate data by dimensions as time, block, address, token, and others.
+Aggregation helps to build graphs, diagrams and present data in the way, that allows to see the bigger picture rather than just numbers.

+Explorer does not  show the data just in the form of 'database records', or 'tables''.
+There are more powerfull ways of presenting information, as graphs, diagrams, plots, maps, histograms.
+The way how we have to present information depends on typical ways of working with this kind of information, and very dependent on the problem we want to solve.
+For example, transfers of the address can be presented as the list, table, graph by time period, graph, tree, and in many other ways.
+There is no single 'right' way to make this presentation, as for different tasks you may need a special way to work with this data.

+That's why flexibility and adoption to a particular task is another key feature of Bitquery explorer.
+Explorer is implemented as client-side Web application, based on Javascript.
+It is built from independent parts, 'widgets', or components ( see [Bitquery Widgets](https://github.com/bitquery/widgets) for details).
+The parts are independent, they can be placed on other web pages, and will work the same way as in explorer.
+Widgets can be composed to build generic or specialized dashboards, customize and personalize explorer pages.
+In extreme, they allow to build completely specialized explorer, which will be ideal to solve some particular task.

+We are following the following principles to execute the project:

+* explorer is for users, not for the blockchains;
+* we are flexible about the information retrieval and presentation, as it dependent on tasks and problems to solve;
+* explorer is modular, as particular tasks may require specialized view of data, dashboards, or dedicated tools;
+* many blockchains are very similar in protocol or concept, there is no reason to explore them differently;
+* new protocols appear every day, extending the explorer should be easy, as well as integrating this changes into UI;
+* community is open to extendm enhance explorer, or build their open, all presentation components are open sourced.

 ## Features

 - Supports multiple blockchains.
 The full list available on the Search button, and counting